scmscomb/scmscomb.github.io/conference.md

 Participants are encouraged to take Shanghai Metro Line 10 to **Guofan Road Station** (国帆路站) and exit from **Exit 3**.
 The Shanghai Center for Mathematical Sciences is within walking distance from the station and is closest to Gate 2 of the Jiangwan Campus.

+### Visa Information

+Participants who require a visa to enter China are encouraged to contact the organizers early.
+Invitation letters can be provided upon request.

 </section>

 <section id="speakers" class="conf-section" markdown="1">